dginev/CorTeX/README.md

 **History**:
  * Originally motivated by the desire to process any **Cor**-pus of **TeX** documents.
  * Rust reimplementation of the original Perl [CorTeX](https://github.com/dginev/deprecated-CorTeX) stack.
  * Builds on the expertise developed during the [arXMLiv project](https://trac.kwarc.info/arXMLiv) at Jacobs University.
  * In particular, CorTeX is a successor to the [build system](http://arxmliv.kwarc.info) originally developed by Heinrich Stamerjohanns.
  * The architecture tiered towards generic processing with conversion, analysis and aggregation services was motivated by the [LLaMaPUn](https://trac.kwarc.info/lamapun) project at Jacobs University.
  * The messaging conventions are motivated by work on standardizing [LaTeXML](http://dlmf.nist.gov/LaTeXML)'s log reports with Bruce Miller.

 For more details, consult the [Installation](INSTALL.md) instructions and the [Manual](MANUAL.md).

+---

+**Disclaimer**: This repository has recently undergone first stability runs.
+We have converted ~1 million articles from arXiv.org with this implementation, and consider the CorTeX job manager largely stable.
+The backend can still benefit of using an ORM such as [diesel.rs](http://diesel.rs/), and the setup of the various framework tasks still requires (imperfectly documented) manual intervention, so I would not advise deploying the repository for third-party use just yet.
+However, both bug reports and pull requests with enhancements are most welcome and encouraged!